jsonicjs/jsonic/docs-src/plugin/dynamic.md

 And while we're at it, how about recognizing literal `/regexp/` syntax, and ISO (`2021-03-19T17:15:51.845Z`) dates?

-The `csv` plugin will do this for you!
+The `dynamic` plugin will do this for you!

 This is a good plugin to copy and extend if you just want to add some "magic" values to your source data.